claranet/tfwrapper/README.md

     client_name: my-client-name # arbitrary client name
 ```

-Here is an example for an Azure stack configuration using user mode:
+Here is an example for a stack on Azure configuration using user mode:

 ```yaml
 ---